Haixing-Hu/js-clone/README.md

       `convertNaming` option is set to `true`.
 The value of this options can be either a string representing the name of the naming style, or a `NamingStyle` instance.
 The default value is `NamingStyle.LOWER_CAMEL`.
+    - `pojo: boolean` - If this options is set to `true`, the cloning algorithm will convert the source object to a plain old JavaScript object (POJO).
+      The default value of this option is `false`.

 The clone function supports cloning customized objects as well as JavaScript built-in values and objects, including but not limited to primitive types,